About this day

 Computer Vision is changing the way we can visually recognise objects at a massive scale.
 Tushar will explore the challenges in CV, show the current use cases, and provide a glimpse of the future.

 Tushar works at Blippar, a visual discovery app, using augmented reality and machine learning to bring the physical world to life through smartphones and wearables.

 The magic of computer science Paul Curzon, Queen Mary, University of London

 When you learn to be a magician, it turns out you are learning the skills needed to be a great computer scientist too: computational thinking.
-Paul will demonstrate some real magic tricks and teach the group how they are done so they can do the tricks themselves.
-Students will then use the magic to learn the linked basics of computer science and see what computational thinking is all about and how both magicians and computer scientists rely on it.
+Paul will use magic to see what computational thinking is all about and how both magicians and computer scientists rely on it.